ServerlessDays/serverlessdays-london/src/news/announcing-serverless-days-2019.md

 __Robert Preswick__ is one of the new members to the team in 2019.
 Previously she was a Marketing Director for Optimizely based in Sydney.
 With many years running and sponsoring tech events, she brings a wealth of experience to the team.

-__Peter Hanssens__ is the other addition to the team this year.
-She's the head of marketing at Reason, a Sydney based digital product agency, that is all in on Serverless technologies.
-She can be found on Twitter at [@bestofallhans](https://twitter.com/bestofallhans)
+__Peter Hanssens__ is the co-organiser of the Sydney Serverless meetup as well as the Sydney Data Engineering meetup.
+He's spent the last few years working in cloud including a stint at A Cloud Guru, one of the more famous serverless startups.
+He tweets at [@petehanssens](https://twitter.com/petehanssens)